 - Filing forms, motions, pleadings and documents with the Georgia State Board of Workers’ Compensation.

 - Disputes over covered medical treatment.

-- Situations where your employer/insurer is trying to force you to return to work or attempting to stop benefits prematurely.
+- Situations where your employer/insurer is trying to force you to return to work or trying to stop benefits prematurely.

 - Situations where you have been fired in retaliation for a workers’ comp claim or otherwise illegally dismissed after a work injury.